stilt0n/monkey-client/README.md

 # About

 A simple code editor front-end for an interpreter I'm writing.
+Since I've implemented the programming language in vanilla Go without any libraries I decided the code editor should be the same.

 The interpreter and language server can be found [here](https://github.com/stilt0n/monkey-interpreter-go)